Main navigation

 Licensing of social work practitioners is under the authority of a designated office in each individual state.
 All 50 states and the District of Columbia require that a social worker sitting for a licensing exam be a graduate of a Council on Social Work Education (CSWE)-accredited program.

-Determine whether or not King University’s Social Work program meets requirements for professional licensure in your state:
+Please see the documents below to determine whether or not King University’s Social Work program meets requirements for professional licensure in your state or territory:

 BSW